 The supported operating environments are based on the OS level for mobile, and the browser release level for Web.

-We test with the current major revision of the browser, the previous major browser revision.
-That is if the current release version is N, we test with N, and N-1.
+Web Browsers: We test with the current major revision of the browser, and the previous major browser revision.
+That is, if the current release version is N, we test with N, and N-1.
 We also proactively test on the development train for future releases (e.g. Chrome Canary) in order to identify upcoming changes in WebRTC support.

-You can check if your browser is supported and configured correctly here:
+- You can check if your browser is supported and configured correctly at our Client test site: https://networktest.twilio.com/

-Hardware can impact voice quality.
+PC Hardware: Hardware can impact voice quality.
 Different audio cards and driver combos can interact in different ways.
-Twilio test many variations, but it’s impossible to cover all possible firmware interactions.
+Twilio tests many variations, but it’s impossible to cover all possible firmware interactions.

 If you’re experiencing voice issues, first try the same test on different hardware to identify if it’s a hardware specific issue.